mattheww/gomill/gomill_docs/settings.rst

   the players in reports and the |sgf| game records, and elsewhere in the control file to specify how players take part in the competition.

-  See the documentation for specific competition types for the way in which players are selected from the :setting:`!players` dictionary.
+  See the pages for specific competition types for the way in which players are selected from the :setting:`!players` dictionary.

   It's fine to have player definitions here which aren't used in the competition.
 These definitions will be ignored, and no corresponding engines